makzan/code.makzan.net/notes/javascript/babel-js-and-preprocessor.md

 [https://caniuse.com/mdn-javascript_functions_default_parameters](https://caniuse.com/mdn-javascript_functions_default_parameters)

 If we need to support old web browsers that were years ago.
-We will need to transform the modern syntax into
+We will need to transform the modern syntax into the following, usually via Babel transpiler.

 ```js
 var _obj$classroom;